sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ### Network rule

+**TODO: is this a subheader under NGINX server?
+Is this a subheader under ingress controller?
+This is a confusing section**

-> NOTE: this setup path does not support TLS.
+> ⚠️ WARNING: This setup path does not support TLS.

 Add a network rule that allows ingress traffic to port 30080 (HTTP) on at least one node.